 |Bear Mattress||Bear Pro||Bear Hybrid|

-Of all the offerings from Bear and Leesa, the most affordable is the Bear Mattress.
-Next on the list is the Leesa Original.
-Both of these are solid values for all-foam mattresses, and the Bear Mattress is particularly economical.
+Of all the offerings from Bear and Leesa, the most affordable are (in order) the Studio by Leesa, Bear Mattress, and Leesa Original.
+All three of these are solid values for all-foam mattresses, and the Bear Mattress is particularly economical.
 The Bear Pro is the most expensive all-foam bed from these two companies, but it is still priced competitively with comparable mattresses on the market.